jango-blockchained/mcp-freecad/scripts/README.md

 - `start_server.py`: Python script to start the FreeCAD server from within FreeCAD's Python console or as a macro
 - `start_freecad_with_server.sh`: Shell script to launch FreeCAD with the integrated server enabled
+- `run_mcp_server.py`: Python script to run the MCP server using FreeCAD's AppRun
+- `start_mcp_server.sh`: Shell script to start the MCP server with proper environment settings

 ### Bin Scripts

 - `install-global.sh`: Script to install MCP-FreeCAD globally on the system
 - `mcp-freecad.sh`: Simple wrapper script to call the MCP-FreeCAD server with the Python interpreter
 - `mcp-freecad-installer.sh`: Script to check out the MCP-FreeCAD repository if needed and run the MCP server
-- `run_freecad_server.sh`: Wrapper script to run freecad_server.py with the correct environment settings
+- `run-freecad-server.sh`: Wrapper script to run freecad_server.py with the correct environment settings

 ## Usage